Aviral-Maheshwari/CarCover_Selenium_ScrapingBot/README.md

 - Simple and easy-to-understand code.

 ## Configurables
-- MAX_ADS = 28  # change this number if you want more or fewer ads
+- MaxAds = 28  # change this number if you want more or fewer ads

 ---